PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 "Coming from R, Python is absolutely slick for GUIs.
 PySimpleGUI is a dream."

 "I have been writing Python programs for about 4 or 5 months now.
-Up until this week I never had luck with any UI libraries like Tkinter, Qt, Kivy.
+Up until this week, I never had luck with any UI libraries like Tkinter, Qt and Kivy.
 I went from not even being able to load a window in Tkinter reliably to making a loading screen, and full program in one night with PySimpleGUI."

 "I love PySimpleGUI!
 I've been teaching it in my Python classes instead of Tkinter."